makism/dyconnmap/tutorials/README.md

 #### Requirements

-Check `dyfunconn`'s requirements, plus you will need `jupyter-notebook`.
+Check `dyconnmap`'s requirements, plus you will need `jupyter-notebook`.

 #### How to run (sample instructions)